mauriciorfdev/test-expo-notes/README.md

 Sign into Appwrite, create a new project and database; finally complete the required environment variables on _.env_ file.

-Start the app:
+Start the server:

 ```
  npx expo start
 ```

-Run the app on an emulator or on your phisical device using Expo Go app.
+You can run the app using Expo Go app (using an emulator or physical device)